failk8s/lab-carvel-passwords/workshop/content/exercises/04-random-numbers.md

 value from it.
 The absolute value of the hash is returned as the random number and the hash stored as the new seed.

-It isn't necessarily the most elegant random number generator but will suffice for this disucssion.
+It isn't necessarily the most sophisticated random number generator but will suffice for this disucssion.

 Before moving on and trying it, you may see something strange happening with